top of page

 • Hosted 110 participants and 24 post-secondary and career tabling organizations

-• JCAAN brought together a number of cross sector partners to coordinate the event: SJSU, SJ Public Library, Santa Clara County Probation's Education Services Unit, Fresh Lifelines for Youth's Youth Advisory Council, and additional JCAAN member organizations
+• Event Partners: SJSU, SJ Public Library, Santa Clara County Probation's Education Services Unit, Fresh Lifelines for Youth's Youth Advisory Council, and additional JCAAN member organizations.

-• College Rising Scholars Program to better connect youth to juvenile-justice specific support programming at the community college)
+• College Rising Scholars Program were able to connect youth to juvenile-justice specific support programming at the community college

 District 4 Supervisor Sue Ellenberg for sponsoring the "College & Career Fair"